 Through this area, the Mother Road cuts through large rock bluffs, over streams, and through lush valleys and provides numerous peeks at vintage restaurants, auto courts, and service stations.
-One of the most scenic drives on Route 66, you’ll soon pass over a pristine four-lane section of the Mother Road that was built to carry traffic to and from Fort Leonard Wood during World War II.
-The first twisting, narrow stretch of Route 66 through Devil’s Elbow was not adequate for the many moving men and equipment, and the new four-lane stretch was completed in 1943.
+One of the most scenic drives on Route 66, you’ll soon pass over a pristine four-lane section of the Mother Road built to carry traffic to and from Fort Leonard Wood during World War II.
+The first twisting, narrow stretch of Route 66 through Devil’s Elbow was inadequate for the many moving men and equipment, and the new four-lane stretch was completed in 1943.
 Today, most of this old four-lane is still original and is in very good condition considering its age.
 Passing through the steep bluffs of the Big Piney River, the Hooker Cut was one of the deepest road cuts in the nation at the time of its construction.

-Interestingly, the curbs along this stretch of road are inclined towards the roadway.
+Interestingly, the curbs along this stretch are inclined towards the roadway.
 This was a common building practice at the time, as it was believed that such a design would keep cars from going off the road.
 However, they soon discovered that the curb design caused cars to overturn and was soon discontinued.

 Devil’s Elbow – A Sharp Bend in the River

-Turn left just before crossing the Big Piney River to take the older alignment through Devil’s Elbow.
+Turn left before crossing the Big Piney River to take the older alignment through Devil’s Elbow.
 This community began around 1870 as a lumberjack town when logs were floated down the river.
-During those old timber days, a large boulder situated where the river bends was constantly causing log jams, hence the name Devil’s Elbow.
+During those old timber days, a large boulder where the river bends was constantly causing log jams, hence the name Devil’s Elbow.
 Later, when Route 66 was built through the area, the settlement became a resort community with cabins, inns, service stops, and canoe rentals.

-In this small community, you truly feel as if you have stepped back in time as you drive this endearing piece of the old Mother Road.
+In this small community, you feel like you have stepped back in time as you drive this endearing piece of the old Mother Road.
 Sheldon’s Market, which also houses the post office, first began as Miller’s Market in 1954 and was later called Allman’s Market.
 The Elbow Inn Bar and Barbeque Pit was established in 1929 and is one of the oldest original buildings on Route 66 that still operates as the same type of business.
 The Elbow Inn was the former home of the Munger Moss Sandwich Shop, which moved to Lebanon in 1946 after the highway was realigned through the Hooker Cut.

-An old still truss bridge, dating back to 1926, crosses the Big Piney River in Devil’s Elbow, and a McCoy’s Store and Camp, built in 1941, still stand.
+An old still truss bridge, dating back to 1926, crosses the Big Piney River in Devil’s Elbow, and a McCoy’s Store and Camp, built in 1941, still stands.
 Though no longer open, it once had a busy store on the lower level and rented rooms to Route 66 travelers during its heydays.

-In late April of 2017, a record flood struck Devil’s Elbow.
+In late April 2017, a record flood struck Devil’s Elbow.
 According to the Waynesville Daily Guide, water from the overflowing Gasconade River rose over the historic Route 66 Bridge and hit the roof of the Elbow Inn.
 Homes were also reported to be swept off their foundations during the unusually heavy rains.
 Portions of Route 66 were washed away.
 In addition to flooding at Devils Elbow, some residents in Waynesville were also forced to evacuate due to flooding from the Roubidoux River.

 Waynesville Epitomizes Main Street USA

 After leaving Devil’s Elbow, you will enter Saint Robert, which features George M. Reed Park, one of the last remaining roadside parks along the route in Missouri.
 Then you’ll enter Waynesville with its quaint downtown district that epitomizes Main Street USA.
-Waynesville got its start in 1831 when a man named G.W.
+Waynesville started in 1831 when a man named G.W.
 Gibson “squatted” on the land where the town sits today.
 One year later, Pulaski County was formed, and Waynesville was soon designated as the county seat.
 In 1835, James A. Bates opened one of the first stores in the settlement, which also served as a temporary courthouse.
 In 1839, the town was platted, and a post office opened, named after famous General “Mad Anthony” Wayne, the daring Revolutionary War hero and Indian fighter.

-Like much of Missouri, Waynesville declared itself as “Confederate” during the Civil War, flying the rebel flag over its courthouse.
+Like much of Missouri, Waynesville declared itself “Confederate” during the Civil War, flying the rebel flag over its courthouse.
 However, this was short-lived due to its strategic location on the Wire Road.
 On June 7, 1862, Federal troops marched in, taking over the town and building a fort to protect the Wire Road.